martscht/academic-kickstart/content/extras/auo.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "Metaanalyse im A&O-Kontext"
+title = "Meta-Analyse im A&O-Kontext"
 subtitle = "Arbeits- und Organisationspsychologie"

 [content]